 link for more information on symptoms.

-For adults, hyperactivity tends to wane and people can develop quite sophisticated ways to manage some of the other symptoms, but receiving diagnosis and treatment can be immensely useful.
+For adults, hyperactivity tends to become less physically obvious (less running, climbing on furniture and constant motion which would be seen in young children with ADHD) and can be felt more internally as a restless energy and difficulty in relaxing (including when trying to fall asleep).
+Adults can also develop sophisticated ways to manage some of the other symptoms (e.g. by use of schedules, alarms, and by outsourcing organisation to other people).
+But receiving diagnosis and treatment can still be immensely useful both for understanding why a person is the way they are, and in the ability to access effective treatments.
 There is a heriditary component to ADHD, with some adults not realising they may have ADHD until their child is themselves diagnosed.
 It's never too late to get a diagnosis in order to receive treatment.

-Thankfully the idea of ADHD persisting into adulthood is increasing in the medical profession and it is slowly becoming easier to obtain assessent and treatment.
-However, there is still a bottleneck in assessment which means that a large proportion of people will need to access assessment privately rather than in the public health system.
+Thankfully the idea of ADHD persisting into adulthood is increasing in the medical community and it is slowly becoming easier to obtain assessent and treatment.
+However, there is still a bottleneck in assessment which means that most adults will need to access assessment privately rather than through the public health system.

 Diagnosis in NZ must be performed by a psychiatrist or psychologist (most likely a clinical psychologist).
 Only psychiatrists can obtain the special authority number required to prescribe stimulant medications (i,e, Ritalin), but a psychologist assessment can be used to obtain medication through the public health system in a fast-tracked system through a person's GP.
 There are also behavioural treatments for managing ADHD which focus on teaching organisation and time management skills through external means (e.g. by utilising automated reminders and developing routines).